Jahedul-Hoque/Jahedul-Hoque/README.md

 My goal is to reach the level where I can comfortably troubleshoot production Linux servers in a real SRE/Platform environment.

 ### 2. DevOps, Kubernetes & Cloud
-I am transitioning into the DevOps/Kubernetes space and building projects that demonstrate:
+I will start documenting my learning into the DevOps/Kubernetes space and building projects that demonstrate:
 - Docker containerization
 - Kubernetes manifests (Deployments, Services, Ingress)
 - GitHub Actions CI/CD pipelines